Tag: East Sea

 Arthur H. Hazeldine describes his encounters with Korean people while aboard the New Zealand Frigate HMNZS Taupo.
-Further, he describes his admiration for the youth who fought for their country.
-He shares one memory of rescuing fishermen and returning them to their village.
+Further, he shares his admiration for the youth who fought for their country.
+He recalls one occasion of rescuing fishermen and returning them to their village.

 Yang-do and Pirates

-Arthur H. Hazeldine describes more of the engagement at Yang-do, consequently wounding thirteen New Zealand navy men and killing one.
-The North Korean soldiers were on sampans, a flat-bottomed boat and close enough to fire on the HMNZS Taupo using rifles.
+Arthur H. Hazeldine describes more of the engagement at Yang-do, resulting in the wounding of thirteen New Zealand navy men and killing one.
+The North Korean soldiers on sampans, were close enough to fire on the HMNZS Taupo using rifles.
 However, the firepower of the frigate was too much.
-One North Korean was fired upon while trying to surrender and subsequently lost his life.
-In conclusion, Arthur H. Hazeldine also describes an encounter with pirates off the coast of Taiwan.
+He vividly recalls the bloodshed which occurred in the engagement.
+Arthur H. Hazeldine concludes with a description of an encounter with pirates off the coast of Taiwan.

 Barry J. McKay

-Barry J McCay describes action aboard the HMNZS Pukaki.
-His ship patrolled the Eastern coastline of Korea.
-In one encounter, his ship came under fire from a Soviet-made MiG jet.
+Barry J. McCay was stationed aboard the HMNZS Pukaki when he first arrived in the waters off of Korea.
+He describes action aboard the HMNZS Pukaki as it cruised the East Sea.
+He recalls how, In one encounter, his ship came under fire from a Soviet-made MiG jet.